 Ann Marie Skin Care — Multiple products using all natural oils infused with herbs.
-I especially like her Anti Aging Facial Oil.
-These are more expensive than Hugo Naturals, but nice for a splurge!
-I will soon be offering their products–for now you can access a sample of them here.
+I especially like her Anti-Aging Facial Oil.
+I hope to offer their products soon–for now you can access a sample of them here.

 Ambre Blends makes super yummy personal scents using essential oils.
 One of the cool things is they smell different on everyone, as they react with your own unique chemistry.
 I sell these in my office, but am not permitted to sell them online.
 Feel free to come by the office, or you can access their store here.

 OR Make Your OWN!
 One of my go-to sources for home-made products is Dr. Eric Zielinski.
 He and his wife, Sabrina, have an information-packed website about all-things essential oils.
 I absolutely LOVE their Essential Oils Club, and am a member myself.
 Click here for information on joining.